From Entropy to Epiplexity: Rethinking Information for Computationally Bounded Intelligence: Discussion

 Finally, representation learning can be understood as the gradual accumulation of epiplexity: the construction of increasingly rich internal programs that approximate a data distribution within a fixed time budget.
 While epiplexity in isolation is not a measure of generalization, or a complete theory of learning, this perspective raises the possibility of new notions of hardness for learning and transfer that are orthogonal to classical PAC-style measures, capturing not sample complexity but the size of the structure that must be extracted.
 Such notions may help explain why certain tasks appear to require disproportionately large models or long training horizons despite admitting simple generative descriptions, and why improvements in generalization sometimes correlate more strongly with training dynamics or data structure than with likelihood alone.

 \textbf{Acknowledgements.} We thank NSF CAREER IIS-2145492, NSF CDS\&E-MSS 2134216, and DARPA AIQ HR00112590066 for support, and Scott Aaronson, Alan Amin, Brandon Amos, Martin Marek, Zhili Feng, Vaishnavh Nagarajan, Patrick Shafto, Charlie Chen, Alex Ozdemir, Andres Potapczynski, and Ethan Baron for helpful feedback.
-This work was supported by Google’s TPU Research Cloud (TRC) program: https://sites.research.google/trc/.
+This work was supported by Google’s TPU Research Cloud (TRC) program: \url{https://sites.research.google/trc}.
 YJ thanks the support of the Google PhD Fellowship, and SQ thanks the support of the Two Sigma Fellowship.